azadbolour/boardgame/scala-server/README.md

 - Do we have to close a db in slick?

-- Add tests similar to the ones in the sample, then remove the sample.

 - More generic code based on axis - just call generic code on rows or columns depending on axis.

 - Change Haskell to conform to new API.

-## Known Issues

-- No blank tiles.

-- No multiple swaps.

-- No passes without swapping.

-- No parallel plays.

-  A parallel play is parallel to and adjacent to a given word with all crosswords existing in the dictionary.
-A parallel play does not require an inner anchor point (an already existing tile within the new word).
-Currently the program always expects an inner anchor point within the word.

-- No end of play score adjustments.

-  At end sum up each player's remainig letter values and subtract from that player's score

-  If one player has no letters, the other player's remaining sum is also added to the score of the player with no letters

 ## Technical Debt